LukaszSawaData/Databricks/feature/serverless/serverless.md

 # Switch existing job to Serverless
 - UI
 - DAB
+When you enable serverless, any compute settings you have configured for a pipeline are removed.
+If you switch a pipeline back to non-serverless updates, you must reconfigure the desired compute settings to the pipeline configuration.
 ## Moving cluster tag to job tag:

 <img width="458" height="211" alt="image" src="https://github.com/user-attachments/assets/1085ca9d-6405-4a54-802a-c8084f224229" />